 Anyway, where did I leave off?

 On Rua Uruguaiana, on the way to the Luta newsroom.
 Ready to give my notice.
-Six months, son, that’s what I spent listening to the police blotter.
+Six months spent listening to the police blotter.
 Transcribing horoscopes.
-Fetching coffee for reporters at the Turk’s bar.
+Fetching coffee for reporters at the bar around the corner.
 I wanted to be a reporter, but the boss always changed the subject.
 So I said to myself: I’m going to quit and face my father, study engineering like my mother wants.
-Drive a new car and marry a girl from Sacré-Coeur, live in a nice neighborhood, and vacation overseas.
+Make decent money, drive a new car, and marry a girl from Sacré-Coeur, live in a nice neighborhood and vacation overseas.

-And then the wind started to pick up, whirling trash all over the place while the sky went dark.
+And then the wind started to pick up, whirling trash all over while the sky went dark.
 It began to pour.
-I ran from marquee to marquee.
+I ran from portico to portico.
 When I got to the newsroom, I plopped down in my chair, sopping wet.

 Half an hour later, Cristiano opened the door to his office.
-He was a man of about forty, round spectacles, the hair like a baroque angel.
-The sensitive type, an autographed Manuel Bandeira collection in his desk drawer.
+He was a man of about forty, round spectacles, curly hair like a baroque angel.
+The sensitive type, an autographed Manuel Bandeira poetry collection in his desk drawer.
 The only one in the whole place who had gone to college.
-Cristiano came to Rio with the excuse of studying law and the ambition of becoming a poet.
-He suffered for love, but never could to translate it into verse.
+Cristiano came to Rio with the excuse of studying law and dreams of becoming a poet.
+He suffered for love, but never could translate it into verse.

 41

-In an attempt to avoid growing old behind the counter at his parents’ pharmacy back home he became a journalist.
+To avoid growing old behind the counter at his parents’ pharmacy, he became a journalist.
 Now and then he still scribbled verse into his notebook.
-All of a sudden, Cristiano opened the door and shouted.
+As he opened his door, Cristiano shouted.

 “I want a body!”